An00bRektn/gopher47/README.md

 ### Will it evade AV/EDR?
 idk, but grow up.
 Obfuscate and customize it yourself, stop being a baby.

+### Why's the binary so large though?
+Golang, along with Rust and other languages, compile **statically**, meaning all of the libraries necessary to run the executable are baked into the binary, which adds up.
+If you want to reduce the size, I won't do it by default, but check out [this link](https://github.com/xaionaro/documentation/blob/master/golang/reduce-binary-size.md) for some tips.

 ### How's your day going?
 I photoshopped a gun into the Golang gopher's hand for this at 1:00 AM, and my Winter break is over tomorrow.